De Havilland Mosquito operational history: Bomber Support

 In 1943 Luftwaffe night fighters were causing serious losses by attacking the bomber streams over Germany.
 Consequently, the decision was taken to set up 100 Group within Bomber Command.
 This new Group commenced operations on 8 November 1943 under Air Cdr.
 E. B. Addison.
 The Group's initial squadrons were No. 169 Squadron RAF and No. 239 Squadron RAF.
 Not long after, No. 141 Squadron RAF, based at RAF West Raynham, also joined them.
 On the night of 16/17 December, during the Battle of Berlin, one of their aircraft scored Bomber Command's first intruder success using the Serrate radar detector in a Mosquito NF.II, when they damaged a Bf 110 with cannon fire.

 No. 85 Squadron RAF was transferred to the Group on 1 May 1944, operating from RAF Swannington.
 The top Mosquito ace of 100 Group was the distinguished Wing Commander Branse Burbridge, who made 13 claims during his time in this squadron, between 1944 and the end of the war in Europe.

 The 100 Group squadrons used progressively better marks of Mosquito according to their roles: NF XIXs and NF 30s were used for dedicated night fighter operations, providing escorts for the bomber streams; F Mk IIs and FB Mk VIs were used for "Flower" operations (patrolling enemy airfields ahead of the main stream and bombing to keep enemy night fighters on the ground as well as attacking night fighters in the landing pattern) and "Mahmoud" operations, in which, operating independently of bomber stream activity, the squadrons flew to assembly points for German night fighters and attacked them there.
 B Mk IVs and PR Mk XVIs were used for Electronic Intelligence (ELINT) operations, aiming to detect German radar and radio transmissions.

-Some 258 Luftwaffe night fighters were claimed by the Group, for the loss of some 70 Mosquitos.
+Some 258 Luftwaffe night fighters were claimed by the Group (unconfirmed), for the loss of some 70 Mosquitos.
 The omnipresence of the potent night fighter threat led to what the Luftwaffe crews dubbed "Moskitoschreck" (Mosquito terror), since the German aircrews were never sure when or where they might come under attack.
 Indirectly this led to a high proportion of enemy aircraft and crew losses from crashes as night fighters hurried in to land to avoid the Mosquito threat, whether real or imagined.